 And, I’m going to repaint the R75/6, aka.
-Grey Ghost, that was my first attempt at painting, as I made a mistake on the primer and the paint job failed.
-So, I’ve stripped two bikes worth of tanks, fenders, fairings, and for the Grey Ghost, side panels.
+Silver Ghost, that was my first attempt at painting, as I made a mistake on the primer and the paint job failed.
+So, I’ve stripped two bikes worth of tanks, fenders, fairings, and for the Silver Ghost, side panels.

 My Plan for Painting The Parts

 I am using Glasurit paint I purchased from Holt BMW which is the supplier of the paint BMW uses.
 Kent Holt assembles a paint kit with the right type and amount of material you need to paint whatever parts you have in whatever color you want.

 This is a two part paint system with a base coat, aka, color coat, and a hard clear coat on top.
 Underneath that, directly on the metal and plastic, is a two component–called “2K” in the trade–epoxy primer that seals the metal tank and plastic from moisture and resists the solvents in the base and clear coats.
 I failed to use 2K primer on the Silver Ghost and the paint floated on top of the primer causing the paint job to fail.
 Lesson learned.